ServicePilot AI

 ML Pages

-The ML Pages included in every standard ServicePilot dashboard provide advanced metric analysis using machine learning models applied to time series.
+The ML Pages included in every standard ServicePilot dashboard provide advanced metric analysis using Machine Learning models applied to time series.
 They focus on how values change over time: spikes, trends and forecasts.

 The built-in ML widgets perform several types of analysis: